 Written by: Milica Bokšan

-That does not mean that if you ask a Croat he will tell you that they are not, and if you ask a Serb he will tell you that they are, or vice versa.
+That does not mean that if you ask a Croat, he will tell you that Serbian and Croatian are not the same language, and if you ask a Serb, he will tell you that they are, or vice versa.

 Yugoslavia was a country in the Balkans that existed until 1992.